 Myra Security offers custom solutions for the healthcare industry

-ISO 27001 based on IT-Grundschutz [basic IT protection], PCI-DSS, Trusted Cloud certified, BSI C5 in preparation, HIPAA
+ISO 27001 based on BSI IT-Grundschutz, PCI-DSS, Trusted Cloud, BSI C5 in preparation, HIPAA

 Security operation center